 The second correlation matrix, which analyzes only those attendance zones in racially heterogeneous school districts, shows that there are modest, positive correlations between attendance zone irregularity and absolute racial diversity (r = .27) and between irregularity and absolute diversity (r = .27).
 On average, irregularly shaped attendance zones contain students from racially diverse residential areas—while more compact zones are typically less racially diverse than the school districts in which they are embedded.
 The bottom panel in Table 3 (which examines school districts currently operating under a desegregation order) also shows a positive correlation between irregularity and relative/absolute diversity.
 Both values of r equal .19.

 These results are consistent with the argument that irregular attendance zones are more racially diverse than compact zones.
 We reasoned that the law prohibits districts from delineating irregular attendance zones that lead to racial segregation.
 We also argued that racial integration policies such as the “Finger Plan” were encouraged by the U.S. Supreme Court during the 1970s and may persist among some school districts that remain under a court desegregation order.
 Finally, as the scale of segregation is larger than the area of a typical, compact first-grade attendance zone (Lee et al. 2008; Reardon et al. 2008), school districts attempting to integrate students through zoning practices would have to create some highly irregular shapes to achieve this goal.
-The results are consistent with our rational.
+The results are consistent with this reasoning.